edsensanz/PFLB-Website/README.md

 -> python .../PFLB-Redo/main.py
 where the ... is replaced with the directory of the PFLB-Redo file.
 This will start a server running on the ip 127.0.0.1:5000 where if you type that into your browser while it is running the website will show.
+I have been using the anaconda interface in order to edit and delete any information stored inside the database, however, any other interface program would work.

 If you encounter any problems running or accessing the code let me know.